filoxo/single-spa-html-with-js-example/README.md

       }
     }
     ```
-- Register as an application in your root config
+- [Register as a single-spa application](https://single-spa.js.org/docs/api/#registerapplication) in your root config

     ```js
     registerApplication({